dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 http://www.tsort.info/music/index.htm

-I have processed the raw CSV file containing all of their chart entries to extract only the data for songs that made the US Hot 100 music charts from
-1950 to the beginning of 2013.
+I have processed the raw CSV file containing all of their chart entries to extract only the data for songs that made the US Hot 100 music charts from 1950 to the beginning of 2013, which was the most recent data at the time I put together the data set.

 ### Getting the Data